michaelshiloh/ArduinoRoboticsSummer2017/README.md

 		tutorial](https://www.arduino.cc/en/Tutorial/ifStatementConditional).
 		Make notes in your README.md file and upload your program.
 		Remember to use the .ino file extension.
-  * Challenge: Mondify the program so that the LED turns on when the light level is above some threshold (say 700), turns off when the light level is below a different threshold (say 300), and blinks if the light level is between those two thresholds.
+  * Modify the program so that the LED turns on when the light level is above some threshold (say 700), turns off when the light level is below a different threshold (say 300), and blinks if the light level is between those two thresholds.
 Again, choose appropriate